-4.3 Main modes of regional variability
+4.3 Main modes of regional variability and relationship to RCM skill

 The spatial correlation coefficient analysis in the previous section shows there is a better resemblance between RCM and GCM in winter.
-The particularity of winter should be related to the strong variance in its general circulation (not shown).
-The study domain is dominated by the NAO mode, but other modes of regional variability also exist.
-The different modes should have a distinct reaction to the relaxation operation imposed to RCM.
-We perform EOF analysis (Fig. 4, 5) and weather regime (Fig. 7, 8) analysis to stratify the correlation coefficients.
-The results confirm the initial hypothesis: the two models have non-identical structures, but very close.
+We have all our intuitive arguments to think that the skill of RCM in reproducing synoptic variability of GCM is dependent on regional circulation modes.
+Different modes should make RCM to behave differently although the relaxation operation is identically added at the boundaries of RCM without any differentiation of scales or modes.
+Our study domain is dominated by the North Atlantic Oscillation (NAO), with intermittent appearance of other modes of regional variability also exist.
+We perform EOF analysis (Fig. 4, 5) and weather regime analysis to identify the main modes dominating the regional variability.
+Such modes or regimes are then used to stratify the correlation coefficients.